marksmccann/froyo/docs/fundamentals/handling-updates.md

 ## Handling the First Render

 Some tasks only need to be performed once, during initialization.
 To accomplish this, use the class property [`this.initialized`](../api/component.md#initialized).
-This property is `false` when the lifecycle methods are run for the first time, but is `true` for all subsequent updates.
+This property is `false` when the [lifecycle methods](./component-lifecycle.md) like `render` are run for the first time, but is `true` for all subsequent updates.

 ```js
 render(stateChanges) {